What is a Restricted Holiday? Meaning, Rules & Complete List for 2026

 Use a Leave Management System

-Manual tracking of restricted holidays via spreadsheets leads to errors, especially in organizations with 50+ employees.
+Manual tracking of optional holidays via spreadsheets leads to errors, especially in organizations with 50+ employees.
 A dedicated leave management system lets you configure restricted holidays as a separate leave type with its own balance, approval rules, and reporting.

 Handle Multi-Location Complexity